 - Advertising partners

-The data controller for this website and for the processing activities carried out on this website is HSBC Holdings plc.
+The data controller for this website (hsbc.com) and its sub-domains (e.g. internationalservices.hsbc.com) and for the processing activities carried out on these websites is HSBC Holdings plc, established in the UK.
+As such, this notice follows the UK’s data protection requirements.
 We’ve set out contact details at the end of this notice if you need to reach us.

 Our privacy notices